St2p4n/St2p4n/README.md

 - 😄 Pronouns **HE/HIM**

-- 🤝 I’m looking for help with coding in javascript

 - 💬 Ask me about **your favorite football club**

 - 📫 How to reach me **dracho06@gmail.com or ig: s._.matejka**